 Like most IPS monitors, the LG 34GP950G-B has decent vertical viewing angles as well.
 There's a bit more noticeable washout from above or below than when you're looking at it from the sides, but it's still not a significant issue.

 The LG 34GP950G-B has excellent gray uniformity.
 There's very little dirty screen effect and almost no vignetting, but there's some variation throughout the screen.
-Near-black scenes look even better, with almost no uniformity issues.
-Note that gray uniformity can vary between individual units due to manufacturing tolerances, but it's rarely an issue on recent monitors.

 The LG 34GP950G we bought has acceptable black uniformity, but this can vary between units, so your experience may vary.
 There's a bit of cloudiness to the screen with local dimming disabled and some light bleed from the corners, but it's not too bad.
 Enabling local dimming reduces the overall cloudiness and almost eliminates the backlight bleed from the corners.
 Unfortunately, due to the relatively large size of the dimming zones and the fact that it's edge-lit, there's considerable blooming around the test cross.